String Manipulation

 Parish

 .
-Finally, we’ll fix up the punctuation and whitespace inconsistencies.
+Finally, we need to fix up punctuation and whitespace inconsistencies.

 def clean_county(county):